byuitechops/d2l-to-canvas-conversion-tool/documentation/overview.md

 ### Overview
 The main objective of this tool is to build on top of the native conversion process provided by Canvas when converting a course from D2L (Brightspace) to Canvas.
 Canvas provides a conversion tool when importing a course from D2L, but it only successfully converts about 40% of the course.
 The process will follow five steps:

+0. Download the course from D2L.
-1. The course is downloaded from Brightspace.
+1. The course is indexed and a JSON copy fo the course is created
-2. Alterations are made on the course files to help them successfully convert with the native Canvas conversion tool.
+2. Alterations are made on the course JSON to help them successfully convert with the native Canvas conversion tool.
-3. The course is converted.
+3. The course is uploaded to the canvas conversion tool.
 4. Alterations are made on the converted version of the course to enable any non-working features that can't be fixed before converting.
-5. The course is added to Canvas.
+5. Clean up unused files and the course as needed.
+Generate a report of the conversion.

 ## Dates & Goals
 - *OCT 30*: Official Decision made on this project